shooots/shooots.github.io/index.md

   * [Milestone 2: Data model development](#milestone-2-data-model-development)

-# About Shooots
+### About Shooots

 Struggling with finding a ride to school?
 Tired of riding the bus to school?
 Well the solution is here, the shooots app.
-An app dedicated to making students commutes to school easier and faster.
-Create a profile and filter through fellow students that are nearby that need a ride or are willing to give a ride.
-As a driver or rider, schdeule your availability and your on your way.
-Ratings system will be provided for both drivers and riders and the best would be chosen each month to be displayed on our homepage.
+An app dedicated to making commuting to school for students easier and faster.
+Create a profile and filter through fellow students that are nearby, either needing a ride or willing to give a ride.
+As a driver or rider, schedule your availability and you are on your way to a better commuting experience.
+The ratings system is provided for both drivers and riders so that you know which driver/rider is the best for you and the best overall each month.

-# Application Design
+### Application Design
+Directory structure

 ## Milestone 1: Mockup development